0aub/easy-pytorch-image-classification/README.md

 - The default split ratio is 0.8:0.2 for training and validation sets, respectively.
 The script takes care of unzipping and splitting the dataset automatically, preparing it for training and evaluation.

 Suggestions and Issues
 Feel free to drop any suggestions, comments, or report issues you encounter.
-Your input helps me improve and make this repository more beneficial for everyone in the community.
+Your input helps this repository to be more beneficial for everyone in the community.